glycerine/spin_paxos/README.md

 > method of approaching the leader election process.

 Final note on CAS-Paxos: I would ignore Rystsov's group membership change protocol, at least on the first pass.
-There are more scalable approaches than doing membership changes one-by-one.
-In fact, Lamport himself describes an approach for arbitrary membership changes in the next most important paper in this list, which I describe next
+It seems overly complicated compared to the RaftMongoReconfig paper and its associated formal safety proof, which is what I ended up implementing for Raft.

+Lamport's second attempt at explaining Paxos is my next recommendation.

 2. Paxos Made Simple, by Leslie Lamport.
 2001.